-One of the most famous guests of the city of Merano in the 19th century was the Austrian Empress Sissi, and she was delighted!
+One of the most famous guests of the spa town of Merano in the 19th century was the Austrian Empress Sissi, and she was delighted!

 When you visit the Gardens of Trauttmansdorff Castle, you enter noble terrain, as also the Empress Sissi, Elisabeth of Austria and wife of Franz Joseph I of Austria, walked in this area.
 Twice she holidayed in Merano.
 Today the former living spaces of the Empress host a collection of studies of the Touriseum, the South Tyrolean Museum of Tourism.
 Empress Sissi was keen on making extended walks across the downy oak forests at Trauttmansdorff Castle and to stroll around “far away and untroubled by the noises of the world”.